aesqe/firefox-downloads-sidebar/README.md

 * copy download link
 * open download page link
 * show downloaded item in folder
-* erase all recent downloads
+* erase all recent downloads that are not active (active = downloading or paused)

 Screenshot: